-Immediate action required: Contact your GP or go to your local hospital emergency department immediately
+Emergency action required: Contact your GP or go to your local hospital emergency department immediately if:

 This is a sign you need urgent help.
-Although this might be very distressing and difficult to talk about, this will help to keep both of you safe.
+This might be very distressing and difficult to talk about.
+But it will help to keep both of you safe.